Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/ha-architecture.md

 - best suited for HTTP and HTTPS traffic
 - intelligent routing decisions
-- operate at layer 7
+- operate at OSI layer 7
 - application aware
+- can go all the way to the app
 - advanced request routing, sending specified requests to specific web servers

 #### sticky sessions alb